-The Board's decision shall be final.1
+The Board may establish an appeals committee and delegate authority to hear appeals to the committee.
+Otherwise, The Board's decision shall be final.1

 In cases which involve students with disabilities, procedures mandated by federal and state law for students with disabilities shall be followed.4 (Students with disabilities who are eligible for services under federal law may be expelled for behavior unrelated to their disabilities, as long as legally required procedural safeguards are followed.
 Educational services must continue for IDEA eligible students who are expelled.)^{1&3}